Takuya Sugi

 Takuya Sugi (杉卓也, Sugi Takuya) is a Japanese professional wrestler from Shizuoka.
 He currently works in Pro Wrestling Zero1 (Zero1) as Sugi (stylized in all capital letters), but he has used many aliases, most commonly Yoshitsune and Sugi, through his career in many Japanese promotions.
 He is mainly known for his high-flying abilities.

+Early life

+He was born on October 6, 1983, the son of businesswoman Hiroko Sugi.
+He became interested in professional wrestling by influence of his older brother, becoming a fan of New Japan Pro Wrestling stars Antonio Inoki and Riki Choshu, as well as Keiji Muto, Masahiro Chono and Shinya Hashimoto.
+He trained in the same judo dojo as Shingo Suzuki, who later also became a professional wrestler under the ring name Raicho.
+When he finally became a wrestler, Sugi desired to wrestle in a power-based wrestling style, but his small frame and talent for acrobatics forced him to become a high-flying wrestler.

 Career

 Toryumon (2002–2004)

 Immediately after graduating in the 11th Toryumon school class term, Sugi debuted in 2003 in Toryumon Mexico, moving to the Toryumon X brand shortly after.
 He went under the gimmick of Mini Cima (ミニCIMA, Mini Cima), a lighter version of the popular Toryumon wrestler Cima, who was a part of the Mini Crazy Max stable along with Suwacito and Small Dandy Fuji.
 Aligning themselves as tweeners, they got into a feud with babyface faction Sailor Boys (Taiji Ishimori, Kei Sato and Shu Sato), having several matches against them, sometimes accompanied by senior members of the actual Crazy Max.

 In December 2003, Mini Cima and his team competed in the Young Dragons Cup 2003 scramble match, but none of them grabbed the prize, being Takeshi Minamino the eventual tournament winner.
 They would be more successful at the Yamaha Cup 2004 tag team tournament, with Mini Cima and Suwacito defeating Manabu Murakami and Naoki Tanizaki in the first round and the Sailor Boys in the second to crown themselves as winners.
 On September 9, 2003 the group competed in an elimination match for the UWA World Welterweight Championship, eliminating the team of Los Carros Exóticos (Gallardo, Lambo Miura and Murcielago) before falling short to Los Salseros Japoneses (Minamino, Pineapple Hanai and Mango Fukuda).
 This was the Toryumon X final event, with the promotion folding shortly after.
 Mini Crazy Max had its last reunion in the special event Dragon Fire The Final Challenge on October 14, where they competed in another special challenge match.